 Nampeyo's first pots were made most likely in the days of transition between the Polacca style that had been produced in the Hopi mesas since about 1780 to what became known as "Polacca D," denoting the use of white slips over buff clay bodies and red and black decorations.
 Many of the designs came from pot shards a thousand years old, like the crosshatching so common in the migration pattern and the stylized creatures (usually birds).

 It may also have been because of Fewkes that she became known as "Nampeyo of Hano."
-Hano was the name of a village that was built and abandoned before Nampeyo's Tewa ancestors came to Tusayan (the ancient term for "Hopiland") in the 1690's and began their settlement at what is now known as "Tewa Village."
+Hano was the name of a village that was built and abandoned before Nampeyo's Tewa ancestors came to Tusayan (the Spanish term for the region of the Hopi mesas) in the late 1690's and began their settlement at what is now known as "Tewa Village."
 However, the Hopis who acted as interpreters for Fewkes insisted on using the name "Hano" for the entire area as Tewa Village was built very close to the ruins of Hano and it seems the abandoned Hano pueblo had been built by Tewa migrants maybe 100 years before Tewa Village came to be.

-Nampeyo began losing her sight around 1900 and by 1920 was making her pottery completely by touch while her husband, daughters or other family members painted them for her.
+Nampeyo began losing her sight around 1900 and by 1920 was making her pottery completely by touch.
+Her husband, daughters or other family members painted them for her.
 Her children: Annie (b.
 1884), William Lesou (b.
 1893), Nellie (b.
 1896), Wesley (b.
 1899), and Fannie (b.
 1900).
 In Nampeyo's final years, Fannie was her primary painter.
 Around 1920 Fannie began signing the pottery she made with her mother as: "Nampeyo Fannie."
 Pottery she made by herself she signed "Fannie Nampeyo."

 When she died in 1942, Nampeyo was quite probably the most photographed woman in the Pueblo pottery world.
 She also left behind a large family of Hopi-Tewa potters that only seems to grow and improve with each generation.